How to Install Lattice Under a Deck

 May twist out of square

 Wood lattice is typically constructed in the factory from cedar or another hardy species of wood.
-Wood lattice comes in 8-foot lengths that are 4 feet high.
+Wood lattice comes in 8-foot lengths that are 2 to 4 feet high.

 A chief advantage of wood lattice is that you can control the style.
 Since the wood comes uncoated, it can be stained, painted, or left to weather on its own.
 Wood is rigid, so it won't bend as much as plastic lattice.